kekearifblog/kekearifblog.github.io/_posts/2020-08-03-react-lifecycle.md

+---

+layout: post
-# Understanding State and Lifecycle in React
+title: Understanding State and Lifecycle in React
+description: Make sure you understand the React component lifecycle or you will run into issues later.
+tags: ReactJS Javascript

+---

 When does a component re-render?
 What about mounting?
 It's easy to just rush over these concepts and continue on with a shallow understanding, however they will eventually come back to bite you.
 Let's clear them up once and for all.